AASHISHAG/aashishag.github.io/_posts/2019-6-26-gsoc_week-8+week-9.md

 ### Describe my work briefly

 I am happy to update on my Week 8 and Week 9 progress.
-This period was the really challenging.
+This period was really challenging.
 I spent this period working on integrating all the modules to create an end-to-end Automatic Speech Recognition pipeline and re-solving the issues.

 Automatic Speech Recognition pipeline has four significant steps: